TomSoderling/TomSoderling.github.io/_posts/2018-01-16-AppCenter-Automated-UI-tests-on-build.md

 date: 2018-01-17 01:23
 author: tom
 comments: true
-tags: [Visual Studio App Center, Xamarin, Xamarin.UITest, UI Test]
+tags: [Visual Studio App Center, Xamarin, Xamarin.UITest, UI Test, iOS]
 ---
 Visual Studio App Center continues to amaze and impress me.
 Over Christmast break, I set up CI (Continuous Integration) and Release/App Store builds for all my little app projects - which was truely a delightful experience - and they've been humming along smoothly.
 It's surprising how quickly I've already taken them for granted.
 I push code, they build, run the automated launch test on a real device, I get a nice email to install the build on test devices, and can push it to the app stores if it makes the cut.
 So nice.
 It's hard to imagine I used to do it any other way.